sympower/dt-data-load-tool/docs/website/docs/tutorial/sql-database.md

 - `sql_database_pipeline.py`: This is the main script where you'll define your data pipeline.
 It contains several different examples of how you can configure your SQL Database pipeline.
 - `requirements.txt`: This file lists all the Python dependencies required for your project.
-- `.dlt/`: This directory contains the [configuration files](../general-usage/credentials/) for your project:
+- `.data_load_tool/`: This directory contains the [configuration files](../general-usage/credentials/) for your project:
     - `secrets.toml`: This file stores your credentials, API keys, tokens, and other sensitive information.
-    - `config.toml`: This file contains the configuration settings for your `dlt` project.
+    - `config.toml`: This file contains the configuration settings for your `data_load_tool` project.

 :::note
 When deploying your pipeline in a production environment, managing all configurations with the TOML files might not be convenient.
-In this case, we highly recommend using environment variables or other [configuration providers](../general-usage/credentials/setup#available-config-providers) available in dlt to store secrets and configs instead.
+In this case, we highly recommend using environment variables or other [configuration providers](../general-usage/credentials/setup#available-config-providers) available in data_load_tool to store secrets and configs instead.
 :::

 ## 2. Configure the pipeline script